NGC 10

 NGC 10 is a spiral galaxy located in the southern constellation of Sculptor.
 It was discovered by John Herschel on 25 September 1834.

+Properties

+The galaxy is estimated to be around 111 thousand light years across with a high degree of uncertainty.
 The galaxy is located at a distance of 346 Mly from the Sun.
 Its morphological classification in the De Vaucouleurs system is SAB(rs)bc, where the 'SAB' denotes a weak-barred spiral, '(rs)' indicates a slight ring-like structure, and 'bc' means the spiral arms are moderately to loosely wound.
 Paturel et al. (2003) assigned this galaxy a classification of SBbc, indicating a barred spiral galaxy.

+Supernova

 On 22 December 2011, a Type II supernova designated SN 2011jo was discovered in NGC 10 by Stuart Parker of New Zealand.
 It was located 2 arcsecond east and 16 arcsecond north of the galactic nucleus.